Issyanofsky/talker/dev/README.md

     - checks that the HTTP response code is 200.
     - checks if the response data (the body of the response) matches the expected string (eg."Welcome to the add_event API!").
     - ensures that the Python code follows proper style guidelines (PEP 8).
+    * important: the name of the API cant be changed (the python script)!!.
 - HTML test -